PauloRSF/note-app-backend/README.md

-# note-app-backend
+# Note App (Back End)
-A simple note taking app, made for practice purposes.
+Rest API for a simple note taking app.
+The goal of this project is to improve my web development skills with JavaScript.